expandtheroom/jquery-infinite-scroll-helper/README.md

 Changelog
 ---------
+### 1.2.4
+* Fixed issue where loading class would not be removed after calling the done callback synchronously.
+* Removed jQuery plugin repo JSON file.
+* Added .editorconfig file.

 ### 1.2.3
 * Added a `scrollContainer` option.
 * Added unit tests.

 ### 1.2.2
-* Change how the scrollable element is detected by accounting for overflow scroll OR auto.
+* Changed how the scrollable element is detected by accounting for overflow scroll OR auto.
-* Fix issue where position fixed elements would not trigger the `loadMore` callback when the window was scrolled past y0.
+* Fixed issue where position fixed elements would not trigger the `loadMore` callback when the window was scrolled past y0.

 ### 1.2.1
 * Updated bower.json homepage URL to point to Github page.